 Some words show that the person executing the search is in the process of performing research for a future purchase.
 A good example of this is when they add the word ‘best’ to your main keyword.
 This lets you know that they need to make a purchase soon and that they want to make sure they choose a reputable brand to buy from.
 This is a great time to display your ad because it will create brand recognition with a soon-to-be purchaser, even if they don’t click it during the search.

 While this is obviously a very powerful strategy, please be aware that the things discussed in this post are just the tip of the iceberg when it comes to crafting a successful advertising campaign.
 There are hundreds, if not thousands, of different phrases and words that can show purchasing intent through search keywords.
 These will vary by product and industry, and like always, your campaigns need to be closely monitored and measured if you wish to find any success.

-If you have a great product and lofty goals but feel held back by your ability to effectively market your company, you should check out our Accelerator Partnership.
-This program comes at no-risk to you, just the way it should be!
+If you have a great product and lofty goals but feel held back by your ability to effectively market your company, you should get your account audit by our Google Adwords Consultant.
+This comes at no-risk to you, just the way it should be!
 We’re currently accepting applications for spots in the program, so check out the page and review some of our most successful case studies..